csci-182/fall2022/pages/_assignments/hw5.md

 For this task, I have created the HTML and CSS for you.
 If you open **<a href="../course-files/homework/hw05/sample/index.html" target="_blank">sample/index.html</a>** in your web browser, you will see an example of how I want your final interface to look.
 However, int this sample, the data from BTS is **hardcoded** in the interface.
 I want you to make it so that music / media from ANY artist can be searched.
 That is, each of the HTML widgets below must be converted into templates that can bind to data from Spotify.

+### 3. Demo
+Please see <a href="https://drive.google.com/file/d/12XvLEKY6W-cY4MY9dT9KoKquyVpGZjzG/view?usp=sharing" target="_blank">this video</a> for a demo of what your app should look like when you're done.

-### Assignment Rules / Guidelines
+### 4. Assignment Rules / Guidelines
-1. You **may not use any external libraries** other than the audio-player.js file that I made for you.
-2. You can make as many helper functions as you want to complete the assignment.
+1. You can make as many helper functions as you want to complete the assignment.
-3. All server queries must be done using the **JavaScript fetch API**.
+1. All server queries must be done using the **JavaScript fetch API**.
-4. You are welcome (even encouraged) to incorporate any code from the **sample** directory (or from any other lecture / lab files we've used in this class)
+1. You are welcome (even encouraged) to incorporate any code from the **sample** directory (or from any other lecture / lab files we've used in this class)
-5. We will be going over this homework in Tutorial 7 and in Lecture on 5/16, so come with questions.
+1. We will be working on this homework DURING class.
+It is to your benefit to **attend all of the remaining classes**.

-## Assignment Instructions
+## II.
+Assignment Instructions
 To make the Spotify search/browse interface work, you will be editing files in the **<a href="../course-files/homework/hw05/your_task/index.html" target="_blank">your_task</a>** folder.
 Please complete the four tasks listed below, following the guidelines listed: